ofajs/ofa-v4-docs/docs/en/docs/get-started/common-properties.md

-# Commonly Used Properties

-In the `$` instance, in addition to selecting elements with selectors, there are also some commonly used methods provided to facilitate element manipulation and searching.
+# Commonly Used PropertiesIn the `$` instance, in addition to selecting elements with selectors, there are also some commonly used methods provided to facilitate element manipulation and searching.

-## tag

-`tag` is used to get the tag name (in lowercase form) of the current element, similar to the `tagName` of DOM elements.
+## tag`tag` is used to get the tag name (in lowercase form) of the current element, similar to the `tagName` of DOM elements.

 ```html
 <div id="example">Hello World</div>